terreng/simple-web-server/website/src/docs/plugins.md

 After installing a plugin, you must specifically enable it for each server you want to use it with.

 :::danger
 Plugins aren't sandboxed, and run with the same permissions as the app.
-Only install plugins if you know and trust the developer.
+Only install a plugin if you know and trust the developer.
 :::

 ## Community plugins